m-doyle/md-entain-tech-task-final/README.md

 Currently most of the tests written cover only positive scenarios or anticipated negative scenarios.
 This is due to time constraints, however if this were a full production application I would encourage the use of negative testing.

-However, due to the the strict use of type safety within the application and the testing scenarios covered, I still have high degree of confidence in the testing provided.
+However, due to the strict use of type safety within the application and the testing scenarios covered, I still have high degree of confidence in the testing provided.

 There is no end-to-end testing due to the scope of the application.
-If the app were to be extended in future I would recommend use of Selenium or Playwright to build E2E tests for increased application confidence.
+If the app were to be extended in future, I would recommend use of Selenium or Playwright to build E2E tests for increased application confidence.

 ### Styling and linting